This-Is-Prince/astrokit/packages/core/README.md

 - Connects to a specific blockchain via a wallet
 - Loads and manages plugins
 - Provides methods to execute actions
+- Integrates with AI systems via the agent architecture

 ### Wallet Adapters